DavidCBeach/DavidCBeach.github.io/index.md

 ![screencap](assets/img/1.png)

-The Steam Account Score website was website a group of three of my peers and I made for the Major League Hacking hackathon at CSUMB.
-Using the Steam API and Flask we developed a website that allowed the user to look up a specific Steam account name and have information on that account be displayed along with its Steam Account Score.
+The Steam Account Score Website was a website a group of three of my peers and I made for the Major League Hacking hackathon 2016 at CSUMB.
+Using the Steam API and Flask we developed a website that allowed the user to look up a specific Steam account and have information on that account be displayed along with its Steam Account Score.
 The Account Score was a number that compiled account specific statistics such as number of hours in games and the number of game achievements.
-The project received first place award.
+The project received the first place award.

 **Technologies Used:** Flask, Steam API, JSON, HTML, bootstrap